jaydu1/VITAE/data/README.md

 # Datasets

 Our datasets contain both real and synthetic data (from [dyngen](https://github.com/dynverse/dyngen) and our model), with both UMI and non-UMI counts, and various trajectory topologies.
+They are also available in [Zenodo](https://zenodo.org/record/4396282#.X-titGT0kUE).
 The dataset `mouse_brain_merged` contains a dataset from Ruan 2020+, which is currently under revision and will be available at the GEO database (GSE161690) in the future when the paper is accepted.
+We will update the data at that time.

 type|name|count type|topology|N|G|k|source
 ---|---|---|---|---|---|---|---